coddingtonbear/python-measurement/docs/measures.rst

 Measures
 ========

-There two different ways to instanciate a measure.
-The recommended way to instaciate a measure object is with a :class:`Decimal<decicmal.Decimal>` value and a :class:`String<str>` unit:
+There two different ways to instantiate a measure.
+The recommended way to instantiate a measure object is with a :class:`Decimal<decimal.Decimal>` value and a :class:`String<str>` unit:

     >>> from measurement import measures
     >>> measures.Distance('1.0', 'm')
     Distance(metre="1.0")

-Additinally, you may either pass a string containing the value and unit separated by a string:
+Additionally, you may either pass a string containing the value and unit separated by a string:

     >>> from measurement import measures